jungyeon0904/BcMon_bitcoin_protocol_analysis/README.md

 // Ubuntu 18.04, Wireshark 3.3.1

-See the Wireshark Developer's Guide chapter on Lua (https://www.wireshark.org/docs/wsdg_html_chunked/wsluarm.html).
+See the Wireshark Developer's Guide chapter on Lua
+(https://www.wireshark.org/docs/wsdg_html_chunked/wsluarm.html).

 1. Clone this repository
-2. Move the lua file into Wireshark's global configuration directory
+2. Move the lua file into Wireshark's global configuration directory (Window: C:\Program Files\Wireshark, Linux: /usr/share/wireshark)
 3. At the end of the init.lua file located in the Wireshark's global configuration directory,
    specify the path to the \<filename>.lua file as follows: **dofile(DATA_DIR.."\<filename>.lua”)**
 4. Save init.lua and run wireshark
 5. On the Enabled Protocols tab of the Analysis menu, set to Enable Protocols.